YongoDavid/Demo-2024/README.md

-Now moving on to the next project which is my main project , starting with the front end started my main project which is an E-commerce web application
+Now moving on to the next project which is my main project , starting with the front end started my main project which is an E-commerce web application starting with mobile first then i will scale up to other screen